pshetty44/producthunt/README.md

-3.**Popular topics:**
+**Which topics are most successful?**
 A topic is a group of similar products.
-A topic is considered successful if products in that topic has large number of votes.
+A topic is considered successful if products in that topic has a high number of votes compared to products in other topics.
 Below is the list of the most successful topics based on its product votes.

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/10040565/23585364/8bfea530-0142-11e7-849b-ebb558244879.png" width="800"/>
 </p>

+**Model to predict if a product is successful**
+The goal here is to use the features available when a product is posted and build a model to predict if that product will be successful.
+A product is defined as successful if the number of votes it receives is above the 75 percentile.
+The technical details of the model is here.
+I used Support vector Machine algorithm to classify a product as successful or not.
+The model has an accuracy of 98.6% and a recall of 94.6%